cavebeat/gandi-live-dns/README.md

 ~~It has been developed on Debian 8 Jessie and tested on Debian 9 Stretch GNU/Linux using Python 2.7.~~

 This has been update to work with Python 3 (Python 3.6 at Ubuntu 18.04).
-This will not work with Python 2 since it  will be deprecated in 2020-01-01.
+This will not work with Python 2 since it ~~will be deprecated in~~ is deprecated since 2020-01-01.

 With the new v5 Website, Gandi has also launched a new REST API which makes it easier to communicate via bash/curl or python/requests.